 Proactive Ransomware Mitigation Strategy for EMR Advanced Security

 Deploy advanced security solutions that would detect anomalous processes, raise the alarm and cut-off compromised systems from the network to prevent the malware from spreading.
 Maintain an efficient backup recovery system that performs data backup in real-time and can be used to retrieve mission-critical data in a matter of minutes, as required.
 Consider using differential backup techniques that preserve the only the new changes performed to data that’s already backed up.

 The minds behind ransomware attacks intend to hold this data to hostage so that victims are left with no option but to process the payments.
 If you can access this data using alternate means within acceptable schedule, the ransomware attack is rendered useless and you can eventually get security and IT experts to clean up the infected systems.

-Finally, a sound proactive ransomware mitigation strategy is to coordinate with your security solutions providers and federal agencies to report possible ransomware attacks – they may already have relevant information and could be able to crack down on the perpetrators with the additional reporting, thereby preventing future attacks from the same sources.
+Finally, a sound proactive ransomware mitigation strategy for EMR is to coordinate with your security solutions providers and federal agencies to report possible ransomware attacks – they may already have relevant information and could be able to crack down on the perpetrators with the additional reporting, thereby preventing future attacks from the same sources.

 Need help recruiting Cyber Security Professionals for HL7 or EMR Development?